vernonclarke/Day_R_analysis/README.md

 where $R^2_{LM}$ is the $R^2$ for the linear model, $n$ is the number of observations, and $p$ is the number of predictors excluding the intercept.

-Adjusted R-squared accounts for the number of predictors in the model and provides a more adjusted measure of the model's explanatory power, especially useful when comparing models with different numbers of predictors.
+Adjusted R-squared accounts for the number of predictors in the model and is especially useful when comparing models with different numbers of predictors.

 ## References